grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/grafana/index.md

 ### Strong password policy

-By default, the password policy for all basic auth users is set to a minimum of 4 characters.
+By default, the password policy for all basic auth users is set to a minimum of four characters.
 You can enable a stronger password policy with the `password_policy` configuration option.

 With the `password_policy` option enabled, new and updated passwords must meet the following criteria: